theothermattm/theothermattm.github.io/_posts/2022-12-19-mastodon-with-terraform-and-ecs.md

     - aws
 ---

-_I wrote the original version of this post for my employer, [DEPT® Agency](https://engineering.deptagency.com), you can view it [here](https://engineering.deptagency.com/create-your-own-mastodon-server-on-aws-with-terraform)_

-*TL;DR:* At DEPT® Agency, I worked to update and open-source Terraform scripts to bootstrap your own Mastodon server using AWS, Elastic Container Service, and Fargate.
+*TL;DR:* At my employer, [DEPT® Agency](https://deptagency.com), I updated and open-sourced Terraform scripts to bootstrap your own Mastodon server using AWS, Elastic Container Service, and Fargate.

 It all started with a simple request to see how hard it would be to setup a Mastodon server for my company.